evanw/esbuild/README.md

   --resolve-extensions=...
 A comma-separated list of implicit extensions
                             (default ".tsx,.ts,.jsx,.mjs,.cjs,.js,.css,.json")
   --metafile=...
-Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead
+Write metadata about the build to a JSON file --pure:N                  Mark the name N as a pure function for tree shaking --inject:F                Import the file F into all input files and
-                            (enable individually using --strict:X where X is one of: class-fields) --pure:N                  Mark the name N as a pure function for tree shaking --inject:F                Import the file F into all input files and automatically replace matching globals with imports
+                            automatically replace matching globals with imports